open-AIMS/ADRIA_matlab/docs/concise_API.md

 If 2 inputs, will use shell variables for ES_vars and RCP.
 If > 2 inputs, will use these as ES_sites and RCP.

 ** Inputs : **
-        if no inputs for prsites and/or rcp, uses standard parameters Input order:
+if no inputs for prsites and/or rcp, uses standard parameters
 - alg : indicates MCDA algorithm to be used
              1 - Order Ranking
              2 - TOPSIS
              3 - VIKOR
 - out_names: indicates which outputs to optimise over as a cell structture of strings e.g. out_names = {'TC','CES','PES'};
 - fn: string giving file location within GitRepo of DHW data for reef of interest
 - TP_data: structure generated from ADRIA_TP function
 - site_ranks : structure generated from ADRIA_TP function
 - strongpred : structure generated from ADRIA_TP function
 - varargin : default values used if not specified
 - varargin{1} : rcp (rcp scenario value 2.6,4.5,6.0,8.5)
 - varargin{2} : ES_vars (1*7 array with structure [evcult, strcult, evprov,
                                strprov,TCsatCult,TCsatProv,cf])
 **Outputs:**
 - x : [Guided, PrSites, Seed1,Seed2,SRM,Aadpt,Natad, AaAdpt, NatAdpt, Seedyrs, Shadeyrs, wave_stress, heat_stress,